First-Order General-Relativistic Viscous Fluid Dynamics: Generalized Navier-Stokes Theory

-Ref.\ \cite{Hoult:2020eho} investigated \eqref{generaldefKovtun} using a class of hydrodynamic frames where $\varepsilon_3 = \pi_3 = \theta_3=0$.
+Hoult and Kovtun \cite{Hoult:2020eho} investigated \eqref{generaldefKovtun} at nonzero chemical potential using a class of hydrodynamic frames where $\varepsilon_3 = \pi_3 = \theta_3=0$.
 This corresponds to the case where there are non-equilibrium corrections to both the conserved current and the heat flux.
 This choice is useful when considering relativistic fluids where the net baryon density is not very large, as in high-energy heavy-ion collisions.
 Conditions for causality were derived and limiting cases were studied that strongly indicated that this choice of hydrodynamic frame is stable against small disturbances around equilibrium.
 Further studies are needed to better understand the nonlinear features of its solutions (well-posedness) and also the stability properties of this class of hydrodynamic frames at nonzero baryon density in a wider class of equilibrium states.

 In this paper we consider another class of hydrodynamic frames that we believe can be more naturally implemented in simulations of the baryon rich matter formed in neutron star mergers or in low energy heavy-ion collisions.
 Our choice for the hydrodynamic frame is closer to Eckart's as we define the flow velocity using the baryon current, i.e., $J^\mu = n u^\mu$ holds throughout the evolution ($\gamma_i=\nu_i=0$).
 Clearly, this limits the domain of applicability of the theory to problems where there are many more baryons than anti-baryons so the net baryon charge is large.